Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions: Current State of Explainable ML

-\textbf{Trust and model adoption:} As with model-debugging, both global and local explanation methods are potentially applicable.
+As with model debugging, both global and local explanation methods are potentially applicable.
 However, as the end-user is the domain expert, explanations will need to be extended beyond feature attribution while preserving fidelity to what the model has learned.
-While existing methods discuss user trust as a broad goal, to the best of our knowledge, their ability to help regulators or decision-makers adequately trust ML models is not demonstrated through well-defined evaluations or user-trials.
+While existing methods discuss user trust as a broad goal, to the best of our knowledge, their ability to help regulators or decision-makers adequately trust ML models is not demonstrated through well-defined evaluations or user trials.
+The experimental work on the notion of trust has relied on subjective, self-reported measures of trust in performing a simplified task \cite{Ribeiro2016, Weitz2019, Buccina2020}.
+However, Jacovi and colleagues \cite{Jacovi2021} in their effort of formalizing the notion of trust in ML, argue that simply asking the user whether they trust the model for a simple task does not evaluate the notion of trust in AI, as the users are not assuming any risk, and they argue that relying on an AI with assumed risk is a prerequisite for trust.
+A proxy task that is often employed in the evaluation of explainable ML is `forward-simulation' \cite{Doshivelez2017, Ribeiro2016, Ribeiro2018}, i.e., a person predicting the ML model's outcome given the input and explanation.
+This ability to accurately anticipate the model's output is considered a proxy signal of trust \cite{Jacovi2021, Hase2020}.
+However, despite these initial efforts, to the best of our knowledge, there haven't been experimental efforts that study how existing explainable ML methods impact the notion of trust related to model adoption in decision-making processes, and how it relates to the societal outcomes of interest.